PALM: Predicting Actions through Language Models: Method

 \subsection{Action Anticipation Module}

 In this section, we discuss the details of action anticipation with LLMs, from how the prompt is formatted to the details of inference and post-processing of raw outputs.
+Llama 2 (7B)~\cite{touvron2023llama2}, an open-source LLM, is employed in our framework.

-\myparagraph{Prompt Design} Following common practice, we design the prompt with a few examples to enable in-context learning (ICL), maximizing references given to LLMs.
-ICL does not involve any backward passes, compared to fine-tuning the whole or a part of the model.
-This allows us to fully exploit the generalizing ability of LLMs, not restricted to specific datasets or limited scenarios.
-We show the effectiveness of our approach without fine-tuning LLMs, especially for large-scale datasets (see Sec. \ref{subsec:comparison_to_SOTA} and Sup.
-Mat.).

-Fig.~\ref{fig:prompt_template} shows the template of our prompts, which consists of an instruction, a few examples, and a query.
+\myparagraph{Prompt Design} Following common practice, we design the prompt with a few examples to enable in-context learning (ICL), maximizing references given to LLMs. \cref{fig:prompt_template} shows the template of our prompts, which consists of an instruction, a few examples, and a query.
 The instruction includes the task description and defines the input and output for LLMs.
-The examples for ICL, selected from the training set, include past actions and corresponding textual descriptions or captions, which we call narrations, as input and future actions as output.
-The query includes input information (past actions and narrations), and the output part (future actions) is left empty for LLMs to complete.
+The examples for ICL, selected from the training set, include past and future actions (ground truth) and corresponding textual descriptions generated by the captioning model, which we call narrations.
+The query includes recognized past actions and generated narrations, and future actions are left empty for LLMs to complete.

-\myparagraph{Example Selection} Zero-shot text generation often leads to sub-optimal results.
-Incorporating some examples that demonstrate proper generation will greatly improve the performance of LLMs by providing additional context and references~\cite{naveed2023comprehensive, brown2020language}.
+\myparagraph{Example Selection} Incorporating some examples that demonstrate proper generation will greatly improve the performance of LLMs by providing additional context and references~\cite{naveed2023comprehensive, brown2020language}.
 Considering the diversity of egocentric videos, especially within the Ego4D dataset, randomly selected examples are unlikely to generalize well on various scenarios within the test set.

 Therefore, we utilize a maximal marginal relevance (MMR)~\cite{ye2022complementary, carbonell1998use} based exemplar selection strategy.
 The main idea behind MMR is to select exemplars that are relevant to the query while exhibiting sufficient variety to provide robust generalization across the test set.
 To be specific, we iteratively select a set of examples $p_i \in T$ from the training set $D$ that are semantically close to the query prompt $q$ but also diverse enough to provide additional information.